(My book Leading the Presence-Driven Church was published last week.)

 - What matters to many pastors today is not what God thinks of them, but how they are perceived by the world.

-Nouwen saw a lot of anger in pastoral leaders, coming from a culture-shaped hearts that have taken on the consumer values of the world.
+Nouwen saw anger in pastoral leaders, coming from culture-shaped hearts that have taken on the consumer values of the world.
 He writes:

 "Anger in particular seems close to a professional vice in the contemporary ministry.
 Pastors are angry at their leaders for not leading and at their followers for not following.
 They are angry at those who do not come to church for not coming and angry at those who do come for coming without enthusiasm.
 They are angry at their families, who make them feel guilty, and angry at themselves for not being who they want to be.
 This is not an open, blatant, roaring anger, but an anger hidden behind the smooth word, the smiling face, and the polite handshake.
 It is a frozen anger, an anger which settles into a biting resentment and slowly paralyzes a generous heart.
 If there is anything that makes the ministry look grim and dull, it is this dark, insidious anger in the servants of Christ.
 (Ib., K919-923)

-Are things really that bad in the ministry?
+Are things really that bad in ministry?
 I think so.
-I've taught my spiritual formation materials to three to four thousand pastors, and Nouwen's insights resonate with me.
+I've taught my spiritual formation materials to four thousand pastors, and Nouwen's insights resonate with me.
 And, I have discovered the seeds of secularity in my own heart.

 The warning the apostle Paul gives against world-conformity is real, and the entrapment is subtle.
 It doesn't happen overnight.
-But one morning a pastor can wake up and sense that something has gone very wrong in his or her heart.
+One morning a pastor can wake up and sense that something has gone wrong in his or her heart.
 They realize, following Nouwen, that they are passengers on a ship that is sinking.

 Nouwen's counsel, and mine as well, is: Jump ship!
 Swim for your life!
-Run to the place of your salvation, which is the place of solitude.
+Run to the place of your salvation, which is the place of solitude and presence of God.
 Reside there, and be transformed into Christlikeness by the renewing of your mind.
 (This is why the Desert Fathers went to the desert in the first place.)